SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 #### Analysis Of Training Results

-As we saved our training process to the *history* object, we can now analyse the performance (Classification Accuracy, and Loss) of the network epoch by epoch.
+In addition to saving the *best* model (to model_filename), we can use the *history* object that we created to analyze the performance of the network epoch by epoch.
+In the following code, I'll plot the training and validation loss, and its classification accuracy.

 ```python